SqliteModernCpp/sqlite_modern_cpp/README.md

 			cerr  << e.get_code() << ": " << e.what() << endl;
 		},
 		[&](errors::misuse& e) {
-			/* You can behave differently to specific exceptions */ }
+			/* You can behave differently to specific errors */ }
 	);
 	database db(":memory:");